Haematology service

 What to expect in our thrombosis clinic

-If you have been diagnosed with a blood clot, also known as a deep vein thrombosis or pulmonary embolism, you will be given medicine called an anticoagulant to help your body heal and prevent another clot from forming when you are sent home from hospital.
+If you have been diagnosed with a blood clot, also known as a deep vein thrombosis or pulmonary embolism, you will be given medicine called an anticoagulant to help your body heal and prevent another clot from forming.
 Unless advised specifically otherwise, please keep taking your medication until you are seen in thrombosis clinic, with extra prescriptions from your GP if needed.

 Contact us for other issues